 The tool is intended to assist producers in determining suitable levels of P-fertilisation of temperate pastures grazed by sheep and beef cattle on acid soils in southern Australia.
 However, fertiliser decisions are made by the user – not the tool.

-Support tools rather than a decision-making tools
+Support tool rather than a decision-making tool

 For these and other reasons, it is usually best to develop a soil fertility management schedule that will be followed over a number of years and to monitor it with annual soil testing.
-Ideally the tools should be used in consultation with your fertiliser advisor, ensuring that any local issues that may require attention are considered.
+Ideally the tool should be used in consultation with your fertiliser advisor, ensuring that any local issues that may require attention are considered.